 3 Hours of EPIC World History Facts: Sleep Stories to Fall Asleep To

 World history is the attempt to find patterns across civilizations that developed independently of each other.
-Why did agriculture emerge in multiple places simultaneously around 10,000 BCE?
-Why did industrialization begin in Britain rather than China, which had most of the same ingredients earlier?
-Why did some civilizations develop writing and others did not?
-Sleep stories covering 3 hours of epic world history facts give you the broad sweep of human civilization from the first cities to the modern world.
+Why did agriculture emerge in several places at once around 10,000 BCE?
+Why did industrialization begin in Britain rather than China, which had many of the same ingredients earlier?
+Why did some cultures develop writing and others did not?
+Sleep stories covering 3 hours of epic world history facts give you the broad sweep of the human story, from the first cities to the modern world.

 3 Hours of EPIC World History Facts